 For the most frequent travellers who attain elite status year after year, how does an airline recognize their long-term loyalty?

-We have covered Air Canada’s Aeroplan Elite Status extensively.
-In this post, we will take a peek at the Air Canada Million Mile program, which effectively functions as Air Canada’s lifetime elite status program.
+While we’ve covered Air Canada’s Aeroplan Elite Status extensively, in this article, we’ll take a peek at the Air Canada Million Mile program, which effectively functions as Air Canada’s lifetime elite status program.

 Qualifying for Million Mile Status